-The Controller shall, for every contract for which the County receives proposals, create a written report that identifies:
+The Controller shall create a written report for every contract for which the County receives bids or proposals that identifies:

-The purpose of the contract for which proposals were considered;
+The purpose of the contract for which bids or proposals were considered;

-The aggregate value of the contract for which proposals were considered;
+The aggregate value of the contract for which bids or proposals were considered;

-The business(es) or individual(s) that submitted each proposal that was considered for final selection by name; and
+The business(es) or individual(s) identified by name that submitted each bid or proposal considered for final selection of the award of a contract; and

-The M/W/DBE status of each listed individual or business, as classified by the Department of Minority, Women and Disadvantaged Business Enterprises.
+The M/W/DBE status of each listed individual or business as determined by the Department.

-The reports required under Subsection A(1) shall be created immediately upon the identification of candidates for consideration for County contracts.
-Copies of the reports required under the terms of this section shall be forwarded to the Office of Allegheny County Council and Chief Executive no less frequently than once every three months.
+The reports required under Subsection A(1) of this § 435-12 above shall be created immediately upon the identification of candidates for consideration for the award of a County contract or lease.
+Copies of the reports required under the terms of this section shall be forwarded to County Council and to the Chief Executive no less frequently than once every three months.

-The County Controller shall, with the assistance and cooperation of the Allegheny County Division of Computer Services, create and maintain a website upon which the reports required by this section shall be posted immediately upon issuance.
+The County Controller, with the assistance and cooperation of the Allegheny County's Department of Administrative Services, Division of Computer Services, shall create and maintain a website upon which the reports required by this section shall be posted immediately upon issuance.
 Access to this website shall be granted to all individuals at no charge.

-All businesses or individuals submitting proposals which are identified by the County for final selection shall receive a letter from the County Controller informing them of their continued consideration.
+All businesses or individuals submitting bids or proposals which are identified by the County for final selection shall receive a letter from the County Controller informing them of their continued consideration.

-All businesses or individuals submitting proposals which are not identified by the County for final selection shall receive a letter from the County Controller informing them that their proposal will receive no further consideration, together with the reasons for the County's decision.
+All businesses or individuals submitting bids or proposals which are not identified by the County for final selection shall receive a letter from the County Controller informing them that their bid or proposal will receive no further consideration, together with the reasons for the County's decision, if known.

-The County Controller shall, no less frequently than once every three months, provide written notice describing any award or any alteration to the terms of any existing contract to which the County is a party to County Council and the Chief Executive.
-Such written notice shall include a delineation of the M/W/DBE status of each party to the awarded or altered contract, as classified by the Department of Minority, Women and Disadvantaged Business Enterprises, as well as a description of the M/W/DBE status of any subcontractors known at the time of the award or alteration.
+The County Controller shall provide written notice no less frequently than once every three months to the County Council and the Chief Executive describing any award or any amendment to the terms of any existing contract to which Allegheny County is a party.
+Such written notice shall include a delineation of the M/W/DBE status of each party to the awarded or amended contract as determined by the Department and a description of the M/W/DBE status of any subcontractors known at the time of the award or amendment of the contract.

-County Council shall be deemed in receipt of any report required under the terms of this section on the date that such report is received by the Chief Clerk.
+The County Council shall be deemed in receipt of any report required under the terms of this section on the date that such report is received by the Council's Chief Clerk.

-Nothing in this section shall be read to fix, alter, or redefine in any fashion the prerogative of the Chief Executive to enter contracts on behalf of the County, as described in Article V of the Home Rule Charter of Allegheny County, or by other applicable law.
+Nothing in this chapter shall be read to fix, alter, or redefine in any fashion the prerogative of the Chief Executive to negotiate, award or sign on behalf of the County any and all contracts, agreements and other instruments as described in Article V, § 1.5-502(i) of the Home Rule Charter of Allegheny County or in other applicable law.